RickStrahl/Westwind.Globalization/Readme.md

 Adding and manipulating resources in the Web editor should be pretty straight forward.
 One thing to note however is:

-* If you add a new Language in a resource you have to refresh the entire form otherwise the new language doesn't show up in the Languages list.
+* If you add a new ResourcesSet or Language in a resource you have to refresh the entire form otherwise the new language or ResourceSet doesn't show up in lists.

 ####Setting ASP.NET Locale based on Browser Locale####
 In order to do automatic localization based on a browser's language used you can